earkevin11/Resource-Locks/README.md

 - Delete Lock - one can read and modify the resource but cannot delete
 - Read Lock - one can only read.
 No modify or delete.

+# Important reminders:
-# Remember that locks applied at the Resource Group level will be inherited by the resources
+- Remember that locks applied at the Resource Group level will be inherited by the resources
-# Locks applied at the subscription level will also be inherited down.
+- Locks applied at the subscription level will also be inherited down.

 # Use Cases:
 - Admins can apply resource locks to across multiple subscriptions and lock their resources via Blueprints